belgianmobileid/doc/_Appendix/claims.md

     <tr>
       <td><b>picture</b></td>
       <td>User's ID picture, represented as a URL string.
 This URL points to an image file (for example, a JPEG, JPEG2000, or PNG image file).
 This image is the raw (unprocessed) image contained on the ID document.<br />
-      Accessing this URL has to be done with your bearer token.
+      Accessing this URL requires using your Access Token (received in the response to your Token Request) as a bearer token.
 Example:<br />
             <code>
               GET /v2/picture HTTP/1.1<br />
               Host: idp.prd.itsme.services<br />